 Through the generosity of donors, the History department is very pleased to be able to give out a number of scholarships and awards to outstanding students every Spring.
 Awards that students can apply for include the Baur Scholarships (for outstanding History majors) and the Patterson Scholarships for students pursuing a K-12 teaching career.
 Applicants must have declared a major in History or be enrolled in the M.A. program.
 For more information, consult the History department website or call the History office.

 The Department of History supports international education and encourages students to investigate opportunities for overseas study.
 Certain courses taken at CSU International Program Study Centers in foreign countries are equivalent to courses in the Department of History and may be used to fulfill some of the requirements for degree options offered by the department and/or certain general education requirements.
 Students should consult the International Programs Bulletin available in the International and Exchange Student Center, a departmental advisor or the campus International Programs advisor for more information.

 Social Science Subject Matter Program for the Single Subject Credential

 History majors interested in teaching social studies at the middle school or high school level may combine their major program with the Single Subject Social Science Subject Matter Program to meet requirements for entering a Single Subject Credential Program.
-For information on the CSBS Single Subject Social Science Subject Matter Program, look under Social and Behavioral Sciences in this Catalog.
-The Departmental Advisor also can provide assistance in coordinating the completion of both the major and the subject matter program simultaneously.
+View Social Science Subject Matter Program for Secondary School Teachers for more information.
+The departmental advisor also can provide assistance in coordinating the completion of both the major and the subject matter program simultaneously.